 “Development” means the scheme described in the Second Schedule relating to the scheme viability details submitted in support of the number of affordable homes to be provided.

 “legal charge” means the provisions contained in the Fourth Schedule.

+“Let” means an affordable dwelling which is rented on a social rent which is at 80% or less of the private market rent for that dwelling.

 In prioritising housing needs, links to a specific community will be an important consideration.